MrVaad/ED-Odyssey-Perf-And-QoL/README.md

 5. Copy the d3dx.ini in attachment to the same Elite folder.

 ## Usage
-F1 enable/disable the helmet and breath effect (in first person view)
+SHIFT+F1 enable/disable the helmet and breath effect (in first person view)
-F2 enable/disable the screenglare effect
+SHIFT+F2 enable/disable the screenglare effect
-F3 enable/disable the indoor glass shader effect (windows, guardrails, glasses, mission consoles)
+SHIFT+F3 enable/disable the indoor glass shader effect (windows, guardrails, glasses, mission consoles)
-F4 enable/disable the outdoor glass shader effect (windows mainly)
+SHIFT+F4 enable/disable the outdoor glass shader effect (windows mainly)
-F5 enable/disable the galaxy stars brightness on foot (works in tutorial, doesn't have an effect on all planets, need to test in space)
+SHIFT+F5 enable/disable the galaxy stars brightness on foot (works in tutorial, doesn't have an effect on all planets, need to test in space)
-F6 enable/disable the galaxy clouds/nebulae (works in tutorial, doesn't have an effect on all planets, need to test in space)
+SHIFT+F6 enable/disable the galaxy clouds/nebulae (works in tutorial, doesn't have an effect on all planets, need to test in space)

+SHIFT+F11 reload the config file d3dx.ini

+## Editing d3dX.ini
-To enable/disable those effects by default, change the first lines in the d3dx.ini (xxx=1 or xxx=0)
+To enable/disable the shaders by default, change the lines in the 'INITIAL VALUES' section in d3dx.ini (xxx=1 or xxx=0)
+Remove the shader hotkeys and shader commands section if you don't want to use the hotkeys.

 ## Is Frontier Ok with this ?
 3Dmigoto is used by a lot of mods, including some Elite mods like EDHM from _GeorjCostanza_ and the "Amazingly Realistic Immersion Mod" from _Old Duck_